Regular Semester Hours:

 What services are available to online students?

 Online students enjoy all of the services as in-person students.
 Online students have full access to databases and electronic library resources.
 Librarians can help online students on the phone, through email, or via electronic chat.
 Online students may also come to campus and use the physical resources (books, study rooms, etc.).
 See the Online Student Guide for more info.

 As a student, how can I get a job in the library?

-The library hires students every semester to work in Circulation and Reference.
+The library hires students every semester to work at the CircIT Desk.
 We offer flexible hours to accommodate your class schedule.
 Complete an application online.
 Contact Chuck Walsh if you have questions about working at the CircIT Desk.

 Does the library accept donations of money, books, etc.?